Gun: Spread

 The Joseon kingdom in Korea learned how to produce gunpowder from China by 1372 and started producing cannons by 1377.
 In Southeast Asia, Đại Việt soldiers used hand cannons at the very latest by 1390 when they employed them in killing Champa king Che Bong Nga.
 Chinese observer recorded the Javanese use of hand cannon for marriage ceremony in 1413 during Zheng He's voyage.
 Hand guns were utilized effectively during the Hussite Wars.
 Japan knew of gunpowder due to the Mongol invasions during the 13th century, but did not acquire a cannon until a monk took one back to Japan from China in 1510, and guns were not produced until 1543, when the Portuguese introduced matchlocks which were known as tanegashima to the Japanese.

-Gunpowder technology entered Java in the Mongol invasion of Java (1293 A.D.).
+Gunpowder technology entered Java in the Mongol invasion of Java (1293).
 Majapahit under Mahapatih (prime minister) Gajah Mada utilized gunpowder technology obtained from the Yuan dynasty for use in the naval fleet.
 During the following years, the Majapahit army have begun producing cannons known as cetbang.
 Early cetbang (also called Eastern-style cetbang) resembled Chinese cannons and hand cannons.
 Eastern-style cetbangs were mostly made of bronze and were front-loaded cannons.
 It fires arrow-like projectiles, but round bullets and co-viative projectiles can also be used.
 These arrows can be solid-tipped without explosives, or with explosives and incendiary materials placed behind the tip.
 Near the rear, there is a combustion chamber or room, which refers to the bulging part near the rear of the gun, where the gunpowder is placed.
 The cetbang is mounted on a fixed mount, or as a hand cannon mounted on the end of a pole.
 There is a tube-like section on the back of the cannon.
 In the hand cannon-type cetbang, this tube is used as a socket for a pole.